ctrese/MobileExample-iOS-NativeIssuesListApp/README.md

 #### Key components of this example:

 ##### IssueView Storyboard
 This storyboard contains the UI for the native app.
-The app is centered around a UISplitViewController, and size class aware constraints to give a device appropriate look for any iOS device the app is running on:
+The app is centered around (please replace centered around.
+It is not logical.) a UISplitViewController, and size class-aware constraints to give a device appropriate look for any iOS device the app is running on:

 ###### IssueView Storyboard
 ![IssueView Storyboard Screenshot](README/screenshots/storyboard.png?raw=true)